-As a representative payee, you are responsible for keeping records and reporting on how you spend the benefits received on behalf of a Social Security or Supplemental Security Income (SSI) beneficiary.
+As a representative payee, you are responsible for keeping records and, when requested, reporting to us how you spend the benefits received on behalf of a Social Security beneficiary or Supplemental Security Income (SSI) recipient.

-Each year, the Social Security Administration (SSA) mails a Representative Payee Report form for you to account for the Social Security or SSI benefits received.
-In addition to the annual accounting form, we may select you for a representative payee review.
-This type of oversight provides a more in depth review.
-An SSA approved contractor may conduct a review to determine if the representative payee has performed the following duties:
+You may receive a Representative Payee Report form for you to account for the Social Security or SSI benefits received or we may select you for a representative payee review.
+The review is to determine if you have performed the following duties:

 - Managed funds so the beneficiary(ies) have no unmet current needs

 - Accounted for all funds received and spent

 - Conserved any unspent funds in appropriate manner, and